MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-photos.md

 ![Screenshot of the settings page in Remote Assist to enable preview features.](./media/08.01-settings-preview-features.png "Remote Assist")

 > [!IMPORTANT]
-> Enabling the public preview replaces the current snapshot tool available in a tool with the asset capture capabilities.
-This means photos taken in Remote Assist will be saved to Common Data Service and accessible through the Remote Assist UCI app vs. OneDrive for Business.
+> Enabling the public preview replaces the snapshot tool available from the in-call toolbar with the Asset Capture capabilities.
+This means photos taken in Remote Assist will be saved to Common Data Service and accessible through the Remote Assist model-driven app vs. OneDrive for Business.
 You can disable the preview on the HoloLens at any time by returning to Settings.

 ### View the asset list